 - If financial need is only partially covered, does the college provide help in finding other funding to meet the remaining costs?

 - Do Early Decision applicants have a better chance of getting financial aid?

 - Does my status as an international student affect my chances of receiving financial aid?

 For more information, the National Association of Student Financial Aid Administrators (NASFAA) will provide you with basic and in-depth financial aid advice for parents and students.

-The Guidance Department has several things that will help you as you try to decide on a career.
+The Counseling Department has several things that will help you as you try to decide on a career.

 There are several online resources that you may want to explore: